An involutive dual knot surgery formula: The involution on the small model of the mapping cone

 We then apply the homological perturbation lemma of hypercubes to each hypercube in Figure~\ref{fig:build-hyperboxes-quickly-2}.
-We compress the resulting hyperbox (note that compressing hyperboxes in general requires a choice of an ordering of the axis directions; we compress vertically first and then horizontally).
-Then we glue the four hypercubes together.
+We compress the resulting hyperboxes (note that compressing hyperboxes in general requires a choice of an ordering of the axis directions; we compress vertically first and then horizontally).
+Then we form a new hypercube by combining the maps from these hypercubes, as follows.
+The horizontal maps are $v+\frF_n \tilde{v}$.
+The vertical map from $\bA(L)$ to $\bA(L)$ is $(1+\Phi_{K,1} \otimes \Psi_{H,1})(\iota_K \otimes \iota_H)$.
+The vertical map from $\bB(L)$ to $\bB(L)$ is $\frF_n (1+\Phi_{K,1} \otimes \Psi_{H,1})(\iota_K \otimes \iota_H)$.
+The diagonal map is the sum of the diagonal maps from equation~\eqref{eq:unglue-hypercubes-1}.

 This gives us a model of the surgery hypercube which is homotopy equivalent to the expanded model, and coincides with the model in the statement, except that there are some additional summands appearing in the diagonal map.
 To show that the terms in the statement are the only terms which make non-vanishing contribution, we make the following observations: \begin{enumerate} \item If we apply the homological perturbation lemma of hypercubes to any sub-hypercube in Figure~\ref{fig:build-hyperboxes-quickly-2} which has the properties that there are length 1 maps which are the identity, and also there is no length 2 map, then the resulting hypercube also has no length 2 map. \item If we apply the homological perturbation lemma of hypercubes to either of the following two hypercubes, we obtain a hypercube with no length 2 map: